Outsource Smartly: A Guide to Choosing Marketing Consultants or Agencies

 • Want to try someone out before you bring them on full-time.
 Hiring full-time talent can be expensive, so you may want to hire them on a consultant basis to see if they can handle the workload, provide the expertise you need and fit in with your team culture.

-• Require particular expertise for a set project or period.
+• Require particular expertise for a set project.
 For instance, your needs might be limited to drafting a speech for the CEO or producing a video for a company event.
 Consultants or freelancers are ideal to handle these types of one-off projects, especially when your internal team is at capacity.

 • Need to hand off tactical responsibilities.
 For example, if you want to create and test a new social media, email or digital marketing strategy, you still need hands-on support to execute what you have in place while considering the broader changes.